History of PlayStation in Timeline

 PlayStation

-1988: Joint project between Nintendo and Sony to create a CD-ROM version of the Super Famicom began
+1988: Joint project between Nintendo and Sony

-March 1991: Nintendo denied the existence of the Sony deal
+March 1991: Nintendo Denies Sony Deal

-June 1991: Sony revealed "Play Station" at Consumer Electronics Show
+June 1991: Sony Reveals "Play Station" at CES

-November 16, 1993: Sony Computer Entertainment Inc. (SCEI) was formed
+November 16, 1993: Sony Computer Entertainment Inc. (SCEI) formed

-In 1993, the PlayStation project was approved by Sony executives, and Phil Harrison was recruited to attract developers to the new PlayStation platform.
+In 1993, the PlayStation project was finally given the green light by Sony executives after several years of development.
+Phil Harrison was also recruited to attract developers and publishers to the PlayStation platform.

-March 1994: Rumor of Sony PS-X release in Japan before the end of the year
+March 1994: Rumor of Sony PS-X Release

 In March 1994, Computer Gaming World reported a rumor that the "Sony PS-X" would be released in Japan before the end of the year and would retail for less than $400.

-December 3, 1994: Original PlayStation released in Japan
+December 3, 1994: Original PlayStation Released in Japan

-December 1994: PlayStation released in Japan
+December 1994: PlayStation Hits Japanese Stores

 Sega Saturn System - Video Game Console (Renewed)